nick8895/HVNSolutions/README.md

 Nun wird zufällig eine der drei Klotzkonfigurationen an einer zufälligen Position mit einer zufälligen Rotation generiert.

-A window should pop up showing a random noise image.
-You can close it by pressing any key, while the window is focused.

 ### Basics
 Check out the `basics.py` script to get familiar with the API we use and the `Affine` class.